joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 We solve the binary situation by using delegated access control, making a combination of distributed, decentralized and centralized trust models possible.

-Delegated access control is a concept where an end-node can voluntairily delegate permission of key sharing to any other node.
-If an emplyee delegates the decryption key responsibility to the nearest manager, that manager gains the posibillity to let other employees access the data.
+Delegated access control is a concept where an end-node can voluntarily delegate permission of key sharing to any other node.
+If an employee delegates the decryption key responsibility to the nearest manager, that manager gains the possibility to let other employees access the data.
 Another example is an IoT sensor which should not have any say in who can access the information.
 That sensor can delegate the access control to the sensor owner or a group of owners.

 ## Example Use Cases

 ### Predictive maintenance

-In the simplest form of predictive maintenance, where all of the infrastucture is owned by the same company that conducts the maintenance and the data is not sensitive, there is no place for HYKER.
+In the simplest form of predictive maintenance, where all of the infrastructure is owned by the same company that conducts the maintenance and the data is not sensitive, there is no place for HYKER.
 Traditional security will do just fine.

-But as soon as we start to enter more evolved scenarios, such as predicive maintenance as a service, military operations, or critical infrastructure, we start having to deal with the questions posed above.
-What part of the system is exposed to third parties, does the system use any kinnd of cloud service, who is collaboratively using data, and so on.
-A single RPM value from an engine is probably not sensitive at all, but aggregated data from continuous predictive maintenance can be powerful information mapping the properties, systems and current state of an organization.
+But as soon as we start to enter more evolved scenarios, such as predictive maintenance as a service, military operations, or critical infrastructure, we start having to deal with the questions posed above.
+What part of the system is exposed to third parties, does the system use any kind of cloud service, who is collaboratively using data, and so on.
+A single RPM value from an engine is probably not sensitive at all, but aggregated data from continuous predictive maintenance can be powerful information mapping the properties, systems and the current state of an organization.
 An example of that predictive maintenance data is considered sensitive is available in a recent [report from ICF](https://www.icf.com/-/media/files/icf/white-papers/2017/aviation_aerospace_ahm_aircraft_big_data_analytics_health_monitoring_wp.pdf), where the question of data ownership is explored and deemed central.
 This is where a trust based security model can be of help.

-Take a critical infrastructure example: a powerplant.
-The powerplant uses one firm to conduct the automatic infrastructure surveillance, and various contractors to repair and replace parts.
-This means that we have many
+Take a critical infrastructure example: a power plant.
+The power plant uses one firm to conduct the automatic infrastructure surveillance, and various contractors to repair and replace parts.
+This means that we have many [TODO]

-An operation like this world be difficult to propely secure with traditional techniques, since you would have to put a lot of unneccecary trust in the different parties.
-With a trust base security model like HYKER however, it would be alot easier since you can selectively pick what parties should be trusted with what data on a very granular level.
+An operation like this would be difficult to properly secure with traditional techniques since you would have to put a lot of unnecessary trust in the different parties.
+With a trust based security model like HYKER however, it would be easier since you can selectively pick what parties should be trusted with what data on a very granular level.

-In a recent [report](https://www.foi.se/en/pressroom/news/news-archive/2017-08-29-risks-with-online-societal-services.html) from the swedish Defence Research Agency, it is concluded that the current computer security at swedish critical infrastructure, like powerplants etc., is serverely substandard.
+In a recent [report](https://www.foi.se/en/pressroom/news/news-archive/2017-08-29-risks-with-online-societal-services.html) from the Swedish Defence Research Agency, it is concluded that the current computer security at Swedish critical infrastructure, like power plants etc., is severely substandard.
 The report suggests that cutting the cord, i.e. disconnecting all infrastructure from the internet, is a viable solution.

-We dont belive in the proposed solution which would bring us back to the 90:s.
-Instead we belive in a proper security model.
+We don't believe in the proposed solution which would bring us back to the 90:s.
+Instead, we believe in a proper security model.

 ### Telco messaging
 Telco systems are complex networks of communication links, relaying nodes, routers, servers, data storages etc. Many of these nodes are from different 3rd party suppliers.
 Each link and each node is usually protected with perimeter security models, like encrypted tunnels, SSL/TLS protocols, etc. This is network security, or hop-by-hop security.
 Data is encrypted in transit over a link, but decrypted into clear text in the node and re-encrypted for the next link.